Loss of Limbs in Car Accidents

 If you or a loved one has lost an arm, leg or another body part due to a car accident, our Texas auto accident attorneys can help you demand the justice you rightfully deserve.
 We have decades of experience handling such complex cases and we have the case results to prove it.

-We take a comprehensive approach towards every legal case we handle at Tracey & Fox.
+We take a comprehensive approach towards every legal case we handle at Tracey Fox King & Walters.
 From thoroughly examining evidence to consulting with experts in their field, we leave no stone unturned in pursuit of justice.
 We'll determine the full cost of your injury, including the cost of prosthetics and other applicable medical devices.
 We’ll fight for all the compensation you need and deserve to move forward.

 Losing an arm or leg in a car crash can dramatically change your life.
 If you don't receive the financial compensation you deserve for your injuries, you and your family could seriously suffer financially for the rest of your lives.
 You shouldn't have to pay for someone else's mistakes.
 Hold them accountable for their actions.
-Contact Tracey & Fox and demand justice.
+Contact Tracey Fox King & Walters and demand justice.